oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 jhipster jdl app.jdl
 ```

-This will probably take a minute or two to complete.
+This will probably take a minute or so to complete.

 It should end with something like the following output.